SheatNoisette/potetre2d/README.md

 This project is licensed under the LGPLv3-only License - see the [LICENSE](LICENSE) file for details.

-Only exception are examples (in the `examples/` folder) are public domain.
+Only exception are examples (in the `examples/` folder) which are public domain.